 This photo shows that the road bends where buildings begin at the southern entry to the settlement.
 As such buildings along the Tweed Coast Road are square on to the view and highly prominent.
-A view of the side boundary of The Point development.
+A view of the side boundary of the Point development.

 The principle is to acknowledge this and to ensure that public and commercial buildings and lots address the view and the street, and are designed to reflect the character of a small coastal settlement set within nature.
 Residential buildings are to be well setback and screened by vegetation so to be less visible within the view.

-Figure 5.21 Control Diagram - Southern Entry
+Control Diagram - Southern Entry

-Figure 5.22 View for photomontage - Southern Entry
+View for photomontage - Southern Entry

-5.9 Northern Entry
+4.5.9 NORTHERN ENTRY

 This view is taken looking south along the Tweed Coast Road standing at the northern edge of the study area.

-This view provides the visual entry to the settlement from the north and marks the transition from coastal vegetation to a more urban street and a small coastal settlement.
+This view provides the visual entry to the settlement from the north and marks the transition from highway and bush to a more urban street and a small coastal settlement.